craighamnett/base-sass/README.md

 A set of sass files that resets elements, builds up defaults and supplies common mixins for front-end development projects.
 Just clone it into your sass folder and @import it.

+# Setup

+You need to be familiar with [Sass](http://sass-lang.com/) and have the Haml gem installed.

+    gem install haml

 # Usage

 Clone the base-sass project into your local project, in it's own folder.